-The qualified emerging technology company (QETC) employment credit under section 210.12-E of Article 9-A and section 606(q) of Article 22 of the Tax Law is designed to encourage the creation of jobs in a QETC.
+The qualified emerging technology company (QETC) employment credit under Tax Law, Article 9-A, section 210.12-E and Article 22 section 606(q) is designed to encourage the creation of jobs in a QETC.
 The credit is available to Article 9-A taxpayers or Article 22 taxpayers (individuals including sole proprietors, partners of partnerships, shareholders of New York S corporations, members of LLCs, estates and trusts, and beneficiaries of estates and trusts).
 The credit can be claimed for three consecutive years.
 For more information about the credit, see TSB-M-99(2.1)C or TSB-M-00(2)I. Also see TSB-M-12(9)C, (8)I, Clarification of Qualifications for Qualified Emerging Technology Company Tax Credits.